Social Icons

 Directed by Roland Emmerich

-Coolest thing about the 90s were the action movies.
-They seem to have been a never ending rate to their production and we had so many action heroes to choose from.
-Universal Soldier falls under one of those movies of the 90s that was meant to be seen with such eyes.
+The coolest thing about the ’90s was the action movies.
+They seemed to be produced at a never-ending rate, and we had so many action heroes to choose from.
+Universal Soldier falls under one of those ’90s movies that was meant to be seen with that mindset.

-If you see the movie now, you can get carried away being annoyed with the science and the way the plot just manages to skip things and go straight to the action.
+If you watch the movie now, you might get annoyed with the science and how the plot skips over things to jump straight into the action.

-The movie plot starts with two of our leads Luc (Jean-Claude Van Damme) and Scott (Dolph Lundgren) as US army in the Vietnam war.
-Luc is on his last tour and is looking forward to going home, but his sergeant Scott, has lost it mentally.
-Scott is killing everyone including members of his own platoon calling them traitors.
+The movie’s plot starts with our two leads, Luc (Jean-Claude Van Damme) and Scott (Dolph Lundgren), as U.S. soldiers in the Vietnam War.
+Luc is on his last tour and looking forward to going home, but his sergeant, Scott, has lost it mentally.
+Scott is killing everyone, including members of his own platoon, calling them traitors.

-When Luc faces up to him trying to calm Scott down, Scott orders him to kill some innocent Vietnamese which Luc refuses.
-Scott killed them and he and Luc faced up which ended in the death of both.
+When Luc confronts him, trying to calm Scott down, Scott orders him to kill innocent Vietnamese villagers, which Luc refuses.
+Scott kills them anyway, and he and Luc end up fighting, leading to both of their deaths.

-In the present day we see both them, now a member of an elite force called Universal Soldiers.
-This force consist of dead MIA soldiers brought to life by some weird science and made to follow orders.
-They are deployed on impossible missions for the living, which they triumph.
+In the present day, we see both of them as part of an elite force called the Universal Soldiers.
+This force consists of dead MIA soldiers brought back to life through some weird science and programmed to follow orders.
+They’re deployed on impossible missions that living soldiers can’t handle, and they always succeed.

-The Army is proud of their Universal Soldiers and when one of the press persons (Veronica played by Ally Walker) decided to dig further she gets caught.
-The army sent Luc, Scott and other soldiers to apprehend them.
-Soon Scott starts to play out the events before his death, he shoots the camera man, Luc too started to play out the events before his death he attacks Scott and runs away with the lady.
+The Army is proud of their Universal Soldiers, but when a reporter (Veronica, played by Ally Walker) decides to dig deeper, she gets caught.
+The Army sends Luc, Scott, and other soldiers to apprehend her.
+Soon, Scott starts replaying the events before his death—he shoots the cameraman.
+Luc, too, begins reliving his past and attacks Scott, then runs away with Veronica.

-Before long, the whole Universal Soldier program was a mess with Scott going rogue and Luc trying to get home and also save the lady.
+Before long, the entire Universal Soldier program is in chaos, with Scott going rogue and Luc trying to get home while also saving Veronica.

 Well, that’s the plot.
-It is not the best of plots, but the action and run was what made this movie memorable and fun.
+It’s not the best, but the action and pacing are what make this movie memorable and fun.

-Many other useless sequels were done after this and I stand my ground saying they were useless.
+Many useless sequels were made after this, and I stand by my opinion that they were pointless.